 In the hub of downtown sits Lithia Park, Ashland's crown jewel.
-Lithia is a 93-acre vista of emerald lawns, tennis courts (pickleball), a sand-pit volleyball court, picnic areas, colorful landscaping and playground equipment.
-Check out all that is happening in Lithia Park during the summertime!
+Lithia is a 100-acre vista of emerald lawns, pickleball courts, a sand-pit volleyball court, the Swim Reservoir at the south end of the park, picnic areas, colorful landscaping and playground.
+Learn about the history of Lithia Park.

 In 2014, Lithia Park was designated as one of the top ten Great American Spaces by the American Planning Association.

 Butler-Perozzi Fountain in Lithia Park

 You can contribute to the restoration of the fountain by making a donation to the Ashland Parks Foundation, ashlandparksfoundation.com.

 The Japanese Garden in Lithia Park has been adopted by Richard Anderson and Alison Date.
 The upper part of Lithia Park has been adopted by Jovick Construction, and the middle part of Lithia Park has been adopted by The Peerless Hotel and the lower part of Lithia Park has been adopted by the Neuman Hotel Group.
 All adoptees volunteer through the Adopt-a-Park Program.

 All dogs, except for ADA compliant service dogs, are not allowed in Lithia Park and dog owners risk being fined $115.
 View our Lithia Park Dog Routes (around the park).